valancej/anchore-blogs/content/envoy-vulns/envoy-vulns.md

 The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.
 As a service mesh grows in size and complexity, it can become harder to understand and manage.
 Its requirements can include discovery, load balancing, failure recovery, metrics, and monitoring.
 A service mesh also often has more complex operational requirements, like A/B testing, canary rollouts, rate limiting, access control, and end-to-end authentication.

-If you are interested in further learning on the concepts of a service mesh and the challenges it is intended to solve, I recommend reading the following post by Hashicorp: [Whatt is a Service Mesh?](https://www.hashicorp.com/resources/what-is-a-service-mesh)
+If you are interested in further learning on the concepts of a service mesh and the challenges it is intended to solve, I recommend reading the following post by Hashicorp: [What is a Service Mesh?](https://www.hashicorp.com/resources/what-is-a-service-mesh)

 **Istio** provides behavioral insights and operational control over the service mesh as a whole, offering a complete solution to satisfy the diverse requirements of microservice applications.